gregorias/dfuntest/README.md

 There is a simple example project in <code>me.gregorias.dfuntest.example</code>.
 It shows a simple distributed application which is testable by dfuntest.
-To, for example, run this code on 5 instances on local machine perform the following:
+To, for example, run all prepared test scripts on 5 instances on local machine perform the following:

     ./gradlew build buildExample copyAllDependencies
     cp ./build/libs/dfuntest*example.jar ./dfuntest-example.jar
     cp ./build/libs/dfuntest*.jar ./lib/
     java -cp dfuntest-example:lib/* me.gregorias.dfuntest.example.ExampleMain\
-      sanity 9000 local 5
+      9000 local 5

 This should end successfully and download logs to <code>report/</code>
 directory.